Murder of Kristin Smart: Legal proceedings

 Smart was declared legally dead on May 25, 2002, the sixth anniversary of her disappearance.
 In 2005, her parents, Denise and Stan Smart, filed a civil case of wrongful death against Flores, one of the three students who walked Smart to her dorm.
 The Smart family was represented by James R. Murphy, on a pro bono basis.
-The suit was dropped due to lack of evidence after Flores pled the Fifth Amendment.
+The suit was dropped due to lack of evidence after Flores pleaded the Fifth Amendment.
 In 2006 or 2007, the Flores family filed a lawsuit against the Smart family for emotional distress, but the lawsuit never resulted in a judgment.

 The San Luis Obispo County Sheriff's Office regularly reviewed the case, and spent thousands of hours and dollars during the period 2011–2016.
 The FBI had her on file as a high priority missing person investigation, with a reward of $75,000 for information leading to finding her or resolving her case.
 Terry Black, who lived in the Sacramento–San Joaquin River Delta area, offered a $100,000 reward for Smart's body.

 Publicity

-Beginning on September 30, 2019, independent podcaster Chris Lambert released a series of podcast episodes about the case.
+Beginning on September 30, 2019, podcaster Chris Lambert released a series of podcast episodes about the case.
 The podcast was downloaded over thirty million times.
 Renewed public interest led to a new billboard being put up in Arroyo Grande in January 2020 to replace the original, which had been up since 1997, as well as uncovering several new witnesses.

 On January 18, 2020, the Stockton Record reported that the FBI informed Smart's family that additional news about her disappearance would be coming and that the family "might want to get away for a while" but did not provide any specific information.
 However, on January 22, 2020, The Record issued a correction: the FBI did not contact the Smart family; rather, a retired FBI agent who had been in contact with the family for years was the source of the advice.
 On January 29, 2020, the San Luis Obispo police department confirmed that two trucks owned by Flores had been taken in as evidence.
 On February 5, 2020, search warrants were served for "specific items of evidence" at four different locations – two in San Luis Obispo, one in Washington state, and at a home in Los Angeles County.
 Flores was briefly detained during the search.